Ar-Ramtha: Modern era

 The Jordanian census of 1961 found 10,791 inhabitants in Ramtha.

 The city has grown to a population of 263,680 in 2021.
 Due to its location, Ramtha played a significant role in helping refugees fleeing the Syrian Civil War to Jordan.

 Geography

 North west of ar-Ramtha is the second largest source of shale oil in Jordan, which if it is used in producing oil, can enhance economics in Jordan significantly.

 Climate

 Ar-Ramtha experiences a Mediterranean climate (Csa~Dsa).
 The summer is hot and long (four months in average), but it has cool nights.
 Temperatures range in summer from 27 °C – 33 °C. Spring and fall temperatures are ideal for a human's body, they range from 17 °C – 23 °C. The winter sees nighttime temperatures sometimes below0 °C, with snowfall once or twice a year.
-The yearly average number of days with rain is 77.
-The lowest temperature ever recorded in Romtha was −18 °C in the blizzard of 1992.
+The climate is similar to that of nearby Irbid.

 Economy

 Ar-Ramtha's economy relies on commerce and import and export trading.
 The Al Hassan industrial estate houses several outsourcing companies supported by foreign shareholders with most of the products sold to American and European markets.

 Before the outbreak of war in Syria in 2011, Ramtha's economy depended in large part on imports, both licit and illicit, with Syria.
 These goods were imported by so-called "bahhara" (sailors), Jordanian drivers permitted to enter Syria.
 Since 2011, this trade has dried up, causing increases in unemployment and poverty in Ramtha.